WordPress.com vs WordPress.org – Which One Is Better for Bloggers?August 22, 2018

 With WordPress, it's easy to manage your blog and content without being a developer.
 This makes it perfect for beginner bloggers who don't know many things about coding.

 As I've said in the beginning, WordPress.com and WordPress.org are completely different and offers you different services.
 You'll also find them referred to as WordPress hosted (.com) and self-hosted (.org).

 WordPress.com works as a hosted service, while WordPress.org is downloaded for self-hosted installation.
 I'll cover this in detail in the following chapters.

 WordPress is used by both individuals and big businesses.
 It's a website and blog builder that covers the needs of anyone wanting to build an online presence.

-In fact, this blog is powered by WordPress.
-As are most of the sites you visit on a daily basis, big and small.
+Most of the sites you visit on a daily basis, big and small are powered by WordPress.

 WordPress is used to create a website or a blog.
 And it's perfect for both beginners and experts as it's easy to use even if you're not tech savvy and there are not many limitations on the blog you can create if you're prolific in code.

 With WordPress, you can create more than a blog.
 In fact, you can build any kind of website you wish like: